trivialsoftware/trivialdb/ReadMe.md

 writing.
 In the future, TrivialDB may get the ability to support multiple processes sharing the same file, and at that time, the synchronous API will be a truly dirty API, with the values often being out of date.
 (See the more in depth discussion in each relevant section below.)

+### Properties

+The database object has the following properties:

+* `name` - The name given to the database.
+(Also the filename, minus extension.)
+* `count` - The number of keys in the database.
+* `path` - The full path to the backing file, assuming it writes to disk.
+* `rootPath` - The full path to the folder for the database (aka `path` minus the filename).

 ### Database Options